FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 $ docker rmi $(docker images -a -q)
 ```

-To run the 3 components together (mongodb-orionCB-STH), you need to change to the directory containing the folder that has the docker-compose.yml file, then you run the following docker-compose command:
+To run the 3 components together (MongoDB-orionCB-STH), you need to change to the directory containing the folder that has the docker-compose.yml file, then you run the following docker-compose command:

 ```console
 $ docker-compose up